Hey Super Bowl fans! Welcome to the world's busiest airport

 On an average day, the airport moves 275,000 people with an average of 2,700 arrivals and departures.
 Many of those people fly into the ATL to transfer from one flight to another flight, here only for a brief time before departing our fair city.
 (Yes, we refer to Atlanta by its airport code.)

-You may think it's time to run to your car service and drive those 10 miles to Mercedes-Benz Stadium in downtown Atlanta or a few miles more to your hotel in midtown Atlanta or swanky Buckhead.
+You may think it's time to run to your car service and drive those 10 miles to Mercedes-Benz Stadium in downtown Atlanta or a few more miles to your hotel in midtown Atlanta or swanky Buckhead.

 Travelers arrive to catch their flights at Hartsfield-Jackson Atlanta International Airport.